thradams/Modules/README.md

-# Modules
+# Pragma Source
 Description for c compiler implementation.

 Besides c compiler implementation, externals tools could be created to generate make files, visual studio solution, xcode solutions etc.. or existing tools could use the same representation as well as part of their configuration.

-## What is a module?
+## What is a Pragma Source?
-A module is a set of files that can create a library.
-The module has an entry point that connects all source files (.c) related.

-The sugestion is to use **#pragma source** to create link beetween files.
+Pragma source is a way to connect related source files.

-Let's say I want to create a module for console functions.
+Let's say I want to create a library for console functions.
-Other projects can use this module.
+Other projects can use this library.

-My module has these files:
+I have these files:

 ```
 Console